-Wendy’s organizational structure is relatively simple compared to those of other large fast food restaurant companies.
-The organizational structure defines the arrangement of the company’s components, and specifies the patterns of interaction among these components.
+Wendy’s organizational structure is relatively simple compared to those of other large fast-food restaurant companies.
+The organizational structure defines the arrangement of the company’s components and specifies the patterns of interaction among these components.
 Wendy’s corporate structure has remained largely the same through the years.
-Despite minor reforms, the company has focused on corporate control through its structure.
-As the world’s third biggest hamburger fast food restaurant chain, Wendy’s carefully implements global expansion strategies.
+Despite minor reforms, the company focuses on corporate control through its structure.
+As one of the world’s biggest hamburger fast-food restaurant chains, the company carefully implements global expansion strategies.
 These strategies are effectively applied and supported through Wendy’s organizational structure.

 Features of Wendy’s Organizational Structure